 Malaria affects millions of people worldwide and kills large numbers of children each year.

 Older children can promote the use of bed nets and help prevent mosquitoes from breeding and biting.
 Children can help to care for younger children with fevers and during recovery by helping them to eat good food, drink and catch-up on school work.
-Read how these messages have been used successfully in schools.
+There is now a vaccine which is beginning to be rolled out in some parts of the world.

-Use the tabs 1-10 above to read our Top Ten Messages on Malaria for children to learn and share.
+Use the message tabs on the left to read our Top Ten Messages on Malaria for children to learn and share.
 Scroll down to see ideas on what children can do to understand, find out more, take action and reflect on this topic.

 MAKE our own Malaria Messages using our own words in our own language!